dorijanf/apartment-web/README.md

 # apartment-web
 Website for an apartment complex
-Parallax website built with Bootstrap and Parallax.js
+Website built with Bootstrap and Parallax.js